 Petaluma Pumpkin Patch and Amazing Corn Maze

 Petaluma Pumpkin Patch, a Halloween fixture in Sonoma County since 1993, is popular for a number of reasons.
-For one, it's a real pumpkin patch that's not too far from civilization—it's off the North Bay's major freeway.
-Second, it offers a nice mix of real country attractions and other more commercial activities like bounce houses.
-Third, their pumpkin prices are really reasonable: from $1 for the smallest mini pumpkins to $15 and up for really large examples.
+For one, it's a real pumpkin patch that's not too far from civilization—it's right off the North Bay's major freeway.
+Second, it offers a nice mix of real country attractions and other more commercial activities like bounce houses, climbing walls, and pony rides.
+Third, their pumpkin prices are really reasonable: from $2 for the smallest pumpkins to $14 and up for really large examples.

-On the way to the pumpkin patch you'll find farm animals to visit, including llamas, donkeys, pigs, a calf, and goats, a mini corn maze for kids 6 and under (help Farmer Jim find his chickens), a huge hay bale pyramid, a corn pit to play in, and shaded picnic areas.
+On the way to the pumpkin patch you'll find farm animals to visit, including sheep, goats, pigs, calves, chickens, and a horse, a mini corn maze for kids six and under, a huge straw bale pyramid, a giant "sandbox" full of corn kernels for kids five and under to play in, rubber duck races, and shaded picnic areas.
 All those attractions, as well as admission to the pumpkin patch, are free.
-There's also food available for sale on weekends, including Chicago-style hot dogs, kettle corn, and pasta.
+There's also food available for sale on weekends, including hot dogs, kettle corn, pumpkin pie, and BBQ.

 Petaluma Pumpkin Patch and Amazing Corn Maze is located at 550 Stony Point Road, just north of Petaluma.
 It's open through November 1 from 10 am–6 pm Sunday–Thursday and 10 am–10 pm on Friday and Saturday.
 Petaluma Pumpkin Patch is also available for school field trips during the week.